1992–93 Los Angeles Kings season: Division Finals

 In the Smythe Division Finals, the Kings' opponents were the Vancouver Canucks, who had finished in first place in the Smythe Division during the regular season and upended the fourth-place Winnipeg Jets in six games in the other Smythe Division Semifinal series.
-The Canucks, who had won seven of nine regular-season games against Los Angeles, continued their success with a 5-2 victory in Game 1, as Dana Murzyn, Gerald Diduck, and Dave Babych – three defencemen not known for their offensive prowess – all scored for Vancouver.
+The Canucks, who had won seven of nine regular-season games against Los Angeles, continued their success with a 5–2 victory in Game 1, as Dana Murzyn, Gerald Diduck, and Dave Babych – three defencemen not known for their offensive prowess – all scored for Vancouver.
+Game 5 in Vancouver was the first in the series to not be a blowout; instead, it was a close, tense affair that proved to be the longest playoff game in team history to that point.
+The Kings had a 2–1 lead after one period on goals by Gretzky and Kurri, but the Canucks tied the score at 3–3 after two periods thanks to markers by Petr Nedved and Trevor Linden.
+After a scoreless third period, the game went to double overtime where, after two failed wraparound attempts by Robitaille, the puck went to Gary Shuchuk at the crease, who flicked it past Vancouver goaltender Kirk McLean at 6:31 to win the game for the Kings, 4–3, and put them one victory away from the Conference Finals.